moralejadesign/moraleja.design/README.md

 thank you to the people who inspired me and pushed me to learn:

-- [camilocbarrera](https://github.com/camilocbarrera) for patiently explaining how to build my first nextj app
+- [camilocbarrera](https://github.com/camilocbarrera) for patiently explaining how to build my first nextjs app
 - [railly](https://github.com/railly)
 - [cuevaio](https://github.com/cuevaio)